Rhyno: Alliance with Christian and TNA Front Line (2008–2009)

 The next week, Christian Cage had to find a tag partner to help him fight A.J.
 Styles and Tomko and asked Rhino to join him, but Rhino refused due to their past history (Cage had since turned face).
 Tomko, Styles, and Team 3D attacked Cage after his tag team match with Kevin Nash.
 The following week on Impact!, Cage managed to get Rhino on his side during an interview with Jeremy Borash.
-At Lockdown in the Lethal Lockdown match, Rhino pinned Storm to get the win for Cage's team.
+At Lockdown on April 13 in the Lethal Lockdown match, Rhino pinned Storm to get the win for Cage's team.
 Rhino went on to form a tag team with Cage and they competed in the Deuces Wild Tag Team Tournament to crown new tag team champions by beating The Motor City Machine Guns (Chris Sabin and Alex Shelley) to qualify.
-The tournament took place at Sacrifice where they beat the team of Robert Roode and Booker T, but lost in the second round to Team 3D after Brother Ray hit Rhino with a kendo stick.
-Rhino beat James Storm to qualify for the King of the Mountain match at Slammiversary, where Samoa Joe retained the TNA World Heavyweight Championship.
+The tournament took place at Sacrifice on May 11 where they beat the team of Robert Roode and Booker T, but lost in the second round to Team 3D after Brother Ray hit Rhino with a kendo stick.
+Rhino beat James Storm to qualify for the King of the Mountain match at Slammiversary on June 8, where Samoa Joe retained the TNA World Heavyweight Championship.
 Since then, Rhino formed a tag team with Christian Cage.
-At Hard Justice, Rhino and Christian Cage defeated Team 3D to end their feud.
+At Hard Justice on August 10, Rhino and Christian Cage defeated Team 3D to end their feud.

 Rhyno and Christian quietly went their separate ways, with Cage going to main events and Rhino along with then TNA Women's Champion Taylor Wilde starting a feud with The Beautiful People and Cute Kip shortly after Hard Justice.
-At Bound for Glory IV, Rhino along with ODB and Rhaka Khan (who recently turned face) defeated The Beautiful People and Cute Kip in a Bimbo Brawl.
+At Bound for Glory IV on October 12, Rhino along with ODB and Rhaka Khan (who recently turned face) defeated The Beautiful People and Cute Kip in a Bimbo Brawl.
 On the October 23 episode of Impact!, Rhino confronted Sheik Abdul Bashir over political views.
 He was later attacked by Bashir.
-The feud ended after Rhino got revenge and defeated Sheik at Turning Point.
+The feud ended after Rhino got revenge and defeated Sheik at Turning Point on November 9.

-On the November 20 episode of Impact!, Rhino attacked The Main Event Mafia, but the Mafia fought back and placed him in a casket.
+On the November 20 episode of Impact!, Rhino attacked The Main Event Mafia, but the Main Event Mafia fought back and placed him in a casket.
 The next week, Rhino officially joined A.J.
-Styles and Samoa Joe, naming the group the TNA Frontline.
-Rhino decided the Frontline had to have more members if they wanted to beat the Main Event Mafia, and, much to the surprise and questioning of the group, asked Team 3D to join the Frontline.
-Later in the night, Team 3D agreed to join the Frontline, helping Styles and Joe attack the Mafia.
-At Genesis, Rhino lost to Sting in a TNA World Heavyweight Championship match.
+Styles and Samoa Joe, naming the group the TNA Front Line.
+Rhino decided the Front Line had to have more members if they wanted to beat the Main Event Mafia, and, much to the surprise and questioning of the group, asked Team 3D to join the Front Line.
+Later in the night, Team 3D agreed to join the Front Line, helping Styles and Joe attack the Main Event Mafia.
+At Genesis on January 11, 2009, Rhino lost to Sting in a TNA World Heavyweight Championship match.